 Here’s my preparation checklist:

-1. Meet with the bride and groom to find out about their details and the wedding’s colour palette.
-I can’t skip this step because, at the end, colors will set the mood of the pictures.
+1. Meet with the bride and groom to find out about their details and the wedding’s color palette.
+I can’t skip this step because, in the end, colors will set the mood of the pictures.

 2. Gather supportive props that I will mix and match with the details.